Classical guitar: Binding, purfling and kerfing

 The top, back and sides of a classical guitar body are very thin, so a flexible piece of wood called kerfing (because it is often scored, or kerfed so it bends with the shape of the rim) is glued into the corners where the rim meets the top and back.
 This interior reinforcement provides 5 to 20 mm of solid gluing area for these corner joints.

 During final construction, a small section of the outside corners is carved or routed out and filled with binding material on the outside corners and decorative strips of material next to the binding, which are called purfling.
 This binding serves to seal off the endgrain of the top and back.
 Binding and purfling materials are generally made of either wood or high-quality plastic materials.

 Bridge

 The main purpose of the bridge on a classical guitar is to transfer the vibration from the strings to the soundboard, which vibrates the air inside of the guitar, thereby amplifying the sound produced by the strings.
 The bridge holds the strings in place on the body.
 Also, the position of the saddle, usually a strip of bone or plastic that supports the strings off the bridge, determines the distance to the nut (at the top of the fingerboard).
+On early guitars, the bridge often curled upwards into a 'moustache'.
+The bridge may feature decorative inlay comparable to the rosette, often in traditional Granadan style.